ljennin23/BasicArduino/README.md

 Credit goes to [Dominick Cafferillo](https://github.com/dcaffer07/BasicArduino/blob/main/README.md) for the link

 ### Reflection
-Tis code was more challenging to understand I had to look over it and use google to figure out what each line means.
+This code was more challenging to understand I had to look over it and use google to figure out what each line means.
 In the end I firgured it out even if this was challenging for me.
+Figuring out what the agles meant in the code was probably the most challenging part.
+Ths was challenging because we have never used code like that before.
+In the end I realized that the angle meant the agle at which the servo would rotate.